Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/keepclean-en.md

 ---
 ## Tips to keep our water clean

-* Keep our water clean.
-Share our tip sheet with your new neighbours and renters - binder page version available.
-* Printable version (Bilingual PDF): [Clean Water](/assets/docs/LacBinderPage-EN-FR.pdf)

 ### It’s not a garden – don't dump ashes, fertilizer, or anything at all into the lake.

 * Do cut then remove the invasive Eurasian milfoil.
 Avoid pulling up weeds or doing anything to stir up the sediments on the bottom.